1947 - 2023

-He began his career as a chemical engineer with a BSc from the University of Missouri (1970).
-He holds an MSc (1972) and PhD (1975) degrees in chemistry from the University of Florida, and honorary doctorate degrees from Stockholm University and the University of Canberra.
-Following a research fellowship at the Research School of Chemistry at ANU from 1977-1980, Steffen joined the CSIRO Division of Environmental Mechanics in the roles of science management, editing and communication.
+Steffen began his career as a chemical engineer.
+He became a research fellow at the Research School of Chemistry at ANU from 1977-1980, and later joined the CSIRO Division of Environmental Mechanics in the roles of science management, editing and communication.

-Steffen's research interests span a broad range within the field of Earth System science, with an emphasis on global sustainability integrating Earth and world dynamics, planetary boundaries and the Anthropocene.
-He is currently contributing to the ERC “Earth Resilience in the Anthropocene” project, jointly coordinated at the SRC and the Potsdam Institute for Climate Impact Research (PIK).
+Steffen's research interests spanned a broad range within the field of Earth System science, with an emphasis on global sustainability integrating Earth and world dynamics, planetary boundaries and the Anthropocene.
+He contributed to the ERC “Earth Resilience in the Anthropocene” project, jointly coordinated at the SRC and the Potsdam Institute for Climate Impact Research (PIK).

 Research news | 2019-11-01

 Ten years of nine planetary boundaries